L. H. Musgrove

-Lewis H. Musgrave (1832 – November 23, 1868), known later in life as L. H. Musgrove, was an outlaw in the American Old West.
+Lewis H. Musgrove (1832 – November 23, 1868), known later in life as L. H. Musgrove, was an outlaw in the American Old West.
 Beginning in 1864, he led the Musgrove Gang, who stole government livestock throughout Wyoming, Colorado and the surrounding western states and territories.
 Musgrave was eventually caught and brought to Denver, Colorado, where he was taken by a group of citizens and hung from the Larimer Street Bridge on November 26, 1868.
-A detailed account of Musgrave’s criminal activities, capture, and hanging appeared in a memoir by the City Marshal of Denver, David J. Cook.
+A detailed account of Musgrove’s criminal activities, capture, and hanging appeared in a memoir by the City Marshal of Denver, David J. Cook.

 Early life

 Lewis Musgrave was born in Illinois in 1832 to Thomas C. Musgrave (1808-1868) and Sarah Elizabeth Maxwell (1812-after 1860).
 The exact date of his birth is unknown, though records point to some time between June and November 1832.
 Musgrave grew up in Tennessee, the home state of his father and where his younger brothers were born.
 The Musgrave family moved to northern Mississippi when Lewis was about 8 years old.
 In 1850 Lewis Musgrave, age 18, was still living with his family in Panola County, Mississippi.

 In the early 1850s, shortly after the California Gold Rush, Musgrave moved to the Napa Valley in Northern California, where three of his cousins and an uncle were living.
 In the town of Hot Springs, later called Calistoga, he met and married Catherine Fowler (1821-1862) in May 1856.
 Recently widowed, Catherine was the step-daughter of Calvin Musgrave (1820-1885), one of Lewis Musgrave’s cousins.
 Lewis and Catherine had three children together while living in Hot Springs: Edward, Ellen and Florina.
 Catherine Fowler Musgrave died in January 1862, less than a year after the birth of their third child.
 Lewis and Catherine’s children continued to live in Hot Springs with Catherine’s mother, Kitty Musgrave, who was married to Lewis’ cousin Calvin Musgrave.